rj05-ux/the-rebuild/SQL-databases/topics/02-joins/README.md

 4. List all products, showing "No sales yet" for any product that's never been ordered
 5. Show every customer and every order together, matched where possible (simulated FULL OUTER JOIN)

-## How to run it

-Paste `02-retail-sales-joins.sql` into any SQL environment (MySQL Workbench, SQLite Online, or similar) and run it top to bottom.
-It creates all three tables, inserts sample data, then runs each query in order.

-## What tripped me up

-*(fill this in once you've actually built it — that's the part that makes this README yours, not a template)*